+MENU

+Version

+User

+Date/time

+Measurement overview

+Function overview and by scrolling downwards:

+Inputs

+Outputs

+Functions

+Messages

+Network

+Data administration

-MENU Version User Date/time Measurement overview Function overview Inputs Outputs Functions Messages Network Data administration Version - shows only the same indication as after the starting up - i.e. the operating system of the unit.
+Version - shows only the same indication as after the starting up - i.e. the operating system of the unit.

 User - This menu permits the adjustment of the control level, the indication contrast and the background lighting as well as the entrance into a so-called "User interface editor", which allows the creation of an own menu surface.